meltyourface/blank/posts/Social-identities/Intersectionality-Support-Group-Discussing-Challenges-and-Coping-Strategies/index.md

 The moderator asks the participants to reflect on the input and stories from the session and share one thing they learned or takeaway they'll carry forward.

-Moderator: Thank you all for your openness and vulnerability during our discussion.
+**Moderator**: Thank you all for your openness and vulnerability during our discussion.
 Remember, understanding and navigating our intersecting identities can be challenging, but together we can grow stronger and more empathetic towards each other.